pataskad/nelson-photography-live/README.md

 - Functioning front and backend contact form with messages being sent to a website domain email inbox

+- Deployed project via AWS using NGINX web server and Gunicorn
+- Applied SSL certificate utilizing the Certbox service

 *** Upcoming goals ***
-- Deploy backend email settings via AWS?

 - Continue Further design improvements as needed/realized

-- Refactor all HTML/CSS/JS where possible, add additional comments/documentation if necessary
+- Refactor all HTML/CSS/JS where possible, add additional comments/documentation where necessary

-- Deploy project via AWS - *** Deploy date 02/28/21 ***
-- Apply SSL certificate at time of deployment to ensure customers that the brand is taking security serious, as well as add to the brands credibility (Certbox)